david-pfx/strange-loops/readme.md

 ## Polyomino Games

-A game built with Unity.
+A puzzle game built with Unity, to explore a concept.
 See [blog](http://www.polyomino.com).

-See [blob](http://www.polyomino.com/category/looptwo/) for some pondering on Loop the Game, and how to make games of this kind.
+See [blob](http://www.polyomino.com/category/looptwo/) for some thoughts on Loop the Game, and the difficulty in generating levels for games of this kind.

-See [Strange Loops](https://david-pfx.github.io/Polyomino/strange-loops) for the game that came out of it.
+See [Strange Loops](https://david-pfx.github.io/strange-loops/WebGL) for the game that came out of it.
 Joining up loops on a hex grid.
-Very hard at the highest levels, but still a work in progress.
+Already very hard at the highest levels, but still a work in progress.